lzhbrian/SinGAN-pytorch/README.md

 python train.py
 ```

-This will create a Tensorboard file in folder `ckpt/model_name/`.
+This will create a Tensorboard file in folder `ckpt/model_name/`
+with learning curves, random samples, reconstructed samples every iteration.